advaitpatel/DockSec/README.md

 ## 📘 License

-The DockSec is licensed under the Apache 2.0 license.
-For more information check the [LICENSE](https://github.com/glasskube/glasskube/blob/main/LICENSE) file for details.
+The DockSec is licensed under the MIT license.
+For more information check the [LICENSE](https://github.com/advaitpatel/DockSec/blob/main/LICENSE) file for details.